 With inflation at an all-time high, it is challenging to invest time, money, and resources in going through the entire hiring process again.
 Hence, it is pivotal to retain the new hire by planning a successful onboarding process.

-Employee onboarding is a smart step towards decreasing time to productivity and increasing frontline employee retention.
+Employee onboarding is a smart step towards decreasing time to productivity and increasing retention of frontline employees.
 A great employee onboarding experience can help you increase employee retention by 82%.

 The initial days after hiring are crucial in any company.
 Instead of just focusing on completing paperwork, it is pivotal to engage the distributed workforce.